Conditions

 Every effort will be made to carry out any contract based on this estimate but the due performance of it is subject to variation or cancellation owing to an act of God, strikes, lockouts, fire, flood, drought or any other cause beyond our control.

-4.14 Payment Term
+4.14 Payment Terms

 Payment of invoices is within 30 days of the invoice date unless specified in the accepted quote.
 After 30 days, interest at a rate of 10 percent annum may be charged on any amounts unpaid.
 Each quote outlines specific payment terms.